In 2018, I gave a presentation on this topic for North Merrick School District’s SEPTA Meeting. This was pre COVID-19.

 Finally, if this is too overwhelming or you’re not a fan of Halloween to begin with, start your own traditions!
 Please check out The Food Allergy & Anaphylaxis Team, FAACT’s Ideas for a safe and inclusive Halloween!

-Please Stay safe, while mitigating risks- preventing COVID-19 & Anaphylaxis!
+Please Stay safe, while mitigating the risks of COVID-19 & Anaphylaxis!

 With a plan in place, our kids can do just about anything!